 Transforming a society requires key partnerships.
-Over the years, sickness HEARTLINES has built up an extensive network of key supporters and partnerships, they include:
+Over the years, HEARTLINES has built up an extensive network of key supporters and partnerships, they include:

 - Leaders of all major religions.